ads-mirrors/nrel-energyplus/design/FY2025/NFP-DXCoils-AvailabilitySchedule.md

 **Bereket Nigusse, Florida Solar Energy Center**

  - First draft: March 6, 2025
- - Modified Date: NA
+ - Modified Date: March 20, 2025

 ## Justification for New Feature ##

 Add an availability schedule input field to DX Coil objects that currently lack one.
 Eleven DX Coils that don’t have an availability schedule were identified, so turning them On or Off when desired is impossible.
 The availability schedule allows turning the coils On or Off regardless of load.
 Plans are to add availability schedule input fields to all eleven DX coils identified; however, the implementation scope could be limited depending on the budget.

-**- this feature is intended for use with exterior surfaces only ** `
 ## E-mail and  Conference Call Conclusions ##

-NA
+** Put the availability schedule name input field as the second input field for all the seven DX coils **

 ## Overview ##